Urgent dental care we can help with:

 In case of a dental emergency, we have provided the following information for patients’ immediate use.

-If you can’t get to the dentist right away, try slipping the crown back over the tooth by coating the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
-Do NOT use super glue!
+Lost crown.
+If the crown falls off, make an appointment to see your dentist as soon as possible and bring the crown with you.
+If you can’t get to the dentist right away.
+If possible, slip the crown back over the tooth.
+Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
+Do not use super glue!

 - Rinse your mouth with a mild salt-water solution

 - Use a moistened piece of gauze or tea bag to apply pressure to the bleeding site.
 Hold in place for 15 to 20 minutes.